 “Beggar Wrapped in Purple Whom People Take for a King”

-Yet Tesla continued to stubbornly insist that Hertz had found “nothing else but effects of longitudinal waves in a gaseous medium, that is to say, waves, propagated by alternate compression and expansion.
+Yet Tesla had become a fake expert, stubbornly insisting that Hertz had found “nothing else but effects of longitudinal waves in a gaseous medium, that is to say, waves, propagated by alternate compression and expansion.
 He had observed waves in the ether much of the nature of sound waves in the air.”

-The Theoria Apophasis creator often cites this quote, but conspicuously leaves out the word “gaseous.”
+The Theoria Apophasis creator often cherry-picks this quote, but conspicuously leaves out the word “gaseous.”
 Tesla argued that space is not a vacuum, but instead “all space is filled with a gaseous substance.”

 Tesla even believed that sound would be able to travel through the ether in outer space, and much faster.
 Of course, we now know that space is a virtual vacuum, containing no such gas and that, “in space, no one can hear you scream.”
 Much to the chagrin of both Tesla and Ken Wheeler, there’s no such thing as the ether.
 We explain this in detail under Field Theory – Why Ken’s Wrong, and the YouTuber Planarwalk debunks Ken Wheeler’s ether claims here.